Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-v, --version INTEGER "*.*.*"``
        - The version number of the microservice you want to edit.
 For example, ``--version "9.9.9"``.
      * - ``--path "FILE PATH"``
-       - The absolute path where the microservice zip file will be saved.
-For example: C:/Users/User/Desktop/Folder/microservice.zip.
-Defaults to the desktop if no path is specified.
+       - The absolute path or the relative path from the Desktop where the microservice zip file will be saved.
+For example, ``--path "C:/Users/User/Desktop/Folder/microservice.zip"`` or ``--path "/Folder/microservice.zip"`` Defaults to the Desktop if no path is specified.
      * - ``--help``
        - A list of available sub-commands and options.
 Several commands and options have a description explaining what they do.